 Charities and non-profits are governed by a number of different regulations at the provincial and federal level.
 These regulations are changing gradually, to become more reflective of the needs of social entrepreneurs.
 It is important to consult with a lawyer to understand the impact of your earned income plans on your charity or non-profit status.
 This status will also affect the type of financing you can apply for, your incorporation guidelines, and reporting requirements.

 Ultimately, an increase in earned income will likely become an ever-more important part of your organization’s long-term financial sustainability plan.
-To get started, come to one of our upcoming workshops:

 Like what you've read?
 Subscribe to our RSS feed so you never miss a post!
 We have a general RSS Feed for all VOices blog posts, as well as a Board Governance RSS Feed, which will focus on topics related to governance, and an Operations RSS Feed which will focus on topics related to organizational operations.